biscuit-js/biscuit-store/docs/core/STORE.md

 At the same time, you should understand that creating a store, for example, through the createStore method, is in fact an abstraction.
 In fact, all the stores are in the same object.

-It will also be useful for you to know that the state object is also stored in a separate object and references the repository data object.
+It will also be useful for you to know that the state object is also stored in a separate object and references the store data object.

 ![N|Solid](/docs/assets/store.png)

 It is also worth mentioning that in the biscuit-store there is such a thing as a branch.

-*"Branch is a state branched from a repository with isolated data".*
+*"Branch is a state branched from a store with isolated data".*

-If a state-branch is created, a copy of the repository data object is created in the state, not a reference to it.
+If a state-branch is created, a copy of the store data object is created in the state, not a reference to it.

 ### How do I create a store?